airborne-dad/AirlineTraining/_posts/notes/MV.md

   - Autothrottle stays ON
 - Hand fly down to **50 ft**, then **Go-Around** on examiner's call.
   - **Listen closely** for go-around instructions (Runway HDG vs FMS NAV).
-  - Clarify with Captain if needed.
+  - Clarify with CA if needed.

 ---